izyuan/Impact-of-Sixth-Men/README.md

 ## methodology
 I used Python with libraries such as Pandas for data manipulation, Matplotlib and Seaborn for visualization, and techniques like association rule learning for discovering relationships within the data.
+I used stats per 100 posessions for team and player stats to keep pace a nonfactor.
+This allows for better comparison across generations.
+I used association rule mining to find trends in the dataset across different columns.
+This is generally a method for finding relationship in market analysis.

 ### Recreate the project
 To get started with this project: